![]() music |

 State machines are fairly common.
 It would be useful to include compiler tools to identify when high language constructs are being used to create state machines and then translate those portions of high level code into special state machine descriptors in UNCOL.
 This will allow greater flexibility to the back end of the compiler.

-While we are at this low level, I will just mention that we want to freely and liberally raid both VHDL and Verilog, as they are both robust existing languages for handling these kinds of features.
-We are concerned with the underlying concepts as contrasted with the syntax of the two hardware description languages.
+While we are at this low level, I will just mention both VHDL and Verilog, as they are both robust existing languages for describing hardware.

-Some of the topics to include (at the moment, these are more of laundry lists of things to consider rather than a real list, monstly so I wont forget things as I continue work:
+Some of the topics to include (at the moment, these are more of laundry lists of things to consider rather than a real list):

 VHDL: levels of abstraction (behavioral, structural, physical), mode (in, out, buffer, inout), type (bit, bit_vector, boolean, character, integer, natural, positive, real, time, std_logic, std_ulogic, std_logic_vector, std_ulogic_vector), nine level logic (U, X, 0, 1, Z, W, L, H -), generic, architecture, behavioral, structural, concurrency, component, signals, enumerated types, arrays (increasing and decreasing indexes), type conversion, attributes (signal, scalar, array), operators (logical, relational, shift, addition, unary, multiplying, misc), process (sensitivity list, if, case, loop, next, exit, when, while loop, for loop, wait, wait until, wait for, wait on), null, dataflow, concurrent signal assignment, conditional signal assignment, selected signal assignment, component declaration, component instantiation and interconnections.